 I have explored these ideas, and the nature of politics for scientific communists, in what would have been three articles for the WW.
 The editorial team wanted them re-written as two, but unfortunately I wasn’t able to make the time to do this.
 They are available however at https.thrutheeyesofcorpses.wordpress.com.

-[Three changes made: in the first paragraph, corrected to “exploitation and other oppressions” because the former, the performance of social surplus labour & the appropriation of its product, is a crucial example of (economic) oppression; & two changes made in the penultimate paragraph: it’s more exact to speak of “in an integral form”, rather than “[t]he integral organisation of communist society”, because the latter can’t be organised in any other way (the quality is necessary, not contingent), & the paragraph’s final sentence is an addition.]
+[Four changes made: in the first paragraph, corrected to “exploitation and other oppressions” because the former, the performance of social surplus labour & the appropriation of its product, is a crucial example of (economic) oppression; in the third, added is “– the first, a crucial form of the second”, showing their relationship; & two changes made in the penultimate paragraph: it’s more exact to speak of “in an integral form”, rather than “[t]he integral organisation of communist society”, because the latter can’t be organised in any other way (the quality is necessary, not contingent), & the paragraph’s final sentence is an addition.]

 Mehdi Ben Barka just disappeared.
 Amilcar Cabral got a bullet.
 Eduardo Mondlane a book.
 Ruth First a parcel.
 Walter Rodney, the gift of an unwanted accessory to his car.
 And so did Ghassan.